electricalwind/tuna/docs/experiment.md

 ### Projects

-All projects present in the
+All projects in their latest version present in the defect dataset are used in this experiment.

+### Experimental Process

 ## Defect study